English has various features that might lead speakers of other languages to incorrectly place an adjective after its noun

 (f) Important information was stored separately.

 Here important is in the normal position before its noun information.
-However, if it becomes a phrase with words added after it, such as important to keep, it must be repositioned after the noun (or, less formally, be split to make important information to keep – see 2.
+However, if it becomes a phrase with words added after it, such as important to keep, it must be repositioned after the noun (with or without which is – the added words change the normal necessity for which is before an adjective) or, less formally, be split to make important information to keep – see 2.
 Interrupted Structures).
-On the other hand, if something is added before, e.g. vitally important, no repositioning is possible.
+On the other hand, if wording is added before, e.g. vitally important, no repositioning is possible.

 This feature of English could easily explain the error in (a), where the adjective Portuguese follows typically in a phrase.
 Could it be that the writer is confusing the two types of adjective phrase, incorrectly thinking that the word before Portuguese requires it to follow its noun when in fact only words after do?

 Finally, it is possible that the writer of (a) simply thought that Portuguese belonged to the small group of English adjectives that normally follow the noun they describe.
 These include below (e.g. the diagram below – see 74.
-Listing 3: Bullet Points), present meaning “not absent” (the members present), proper meaning “real” (the building proper), general meaning “with general responsibility” (the Superior General), immemorial (only found in time immemorial) and responsible meaning “in charge” (the person responsible).
+Sentence Lists 3: Bullet Points), present meaning “not absent” (the members present), proper meaning “exact” (the building proper), general meaning “with general responsibility” (the Superior General), immemorial (only found in time immemorial) and responsible meaning “in charge” (the person responsible).